 TD Bank outperforms the other banks because it has good stock price appreciation and return on equity.
 In addition, the bad debt coverage ratio of 0 means that its stock price is unlikely to decline because it is very stable.
 As a result, this is a great company to invest in because TD Bank has excellent potential for growth and stability in the future.
 Check the TD monthly income mutual fund and its performance.

 Scotiabank pays a strong dividend and has grown its balance sheet significantly in 2020-2021.
 Scotiabank should be on your radar because it is a large company that will handle any upcoming recession.
 The market cap of Scotiabank is $79.98 billion (Scotiabank).
 Still, it is ranked number 4 with an SRANK score of B and an A.V. rank of 2/3, which means that it is mediocre without any warning signs that its financial status might be deteriorating soon.

 Scotiabank pays a dividend of 4.66%, and it has a public float of 1,109,266,854 shares (Scotiabank).
 This gives it a B rating for earnings per share, P/E ratio and a B rating for liquidity.

-Scotiabank is an investment bank that offers significant diversification and exceptional financial stability.
+Scotiabank is an investment bank that offers significant diversification and exceptional financial stability and is one of the best Canadian DRIP stocks.
 It has over 30 years of history, and it’s common to see the same CEO at many corporations.
 Scotiabank’s dividends have seen a 16% increase over the past ten years.